todorjosephradic/InteractiveGridApplication/README.md

 # InteractiveGridApplication

-# The Interactive Grid Application is designed and intended for use by people who cannot use their hands or have hand-based disabilities.
+# The Interactive Grid Application is designed to be run using Google Chrome and is intended for use by people who cannot use their hands or have hand-based disabilities.
 But it can also be used by people without
 # hand-based disabilities.

 # The application uses Camera Mouse software for head-position-tracking to map the user's head movement to the movement of the cursor.
 Voice command input is used to perform the